WendyQuarteer/js-complete-course/00-readit-fixit-writeit/01-Read-It/06/readme.md

 ## EX 06
 * Notice the difference with the previous exercise.
 What changed?

+There is no more return
-return function is no longer there parseTitle is now inside for-each function
+parseTitle is now inside for-each function